-- 1.1.1 Alston Conservation Area was designated in May 1976 by Eden District Council and covers the town's historic core.
+- 1.1.1 Alston Conservation Area was designated on 27 May 1976 by Eden District Council and covers the town's historic core.
 Set in moorland on the upper reaches of the South River Tyne, it is reputed to be one of Britain's highest market towns at over 1,000ft above sea level, which exposes it to extreme environmental conditions.
 The town is orientated around the main street, Front Street, which runs from Townfoot to Townhead intercepting the Parish Church and Market Square.
 Alston Station, which is located just outside the conservation area, is the starting point for the South Tynedale Railway heritage line and is England's highest narrow gauge railway. - 1.1.2 Alston is one of Eden District Council's four main towns, standing isolated to the northeast of the authority's boundaries, within the Parish of Alston Moor and in the North Pennines Area of Outstanding Natural Beauty (AONB).
 It has an estimated population of 1100.
-The town is surrounded by fields and pastures of the Nent and South Tyne valleys, enclosed by steep-sided fells beyond.

-- 1.1.3 The North Pennines upland landscape is made up of layers of fossil-rich limestone, shale and sandstone, giving the hills their ridged appearance and are a source of stone for building and burning to make lime.
+The town is surrounded by fields and pastures of the Nent and South Tyne valleys, enclosed by steep-sided fells beyond. - 1.1.3 The North Pennines upland landscape is made up of layers of fossil-rich limestone, shale and sandstone, giving the hills their ridged appearance and are a source of stone for building and burning to make lime.
 The area is also world-famous for its mineral veins, which cut through the hills.
 The slightly calcareous, medium- to coarse-grained, grey and pinkish grey sandstone features prominently as walling material and roof cover in the buildings of Alston.
 Centuries of mining for lead ore and other minerals have left a legacy of settlements, shafts and spoil heaps, and a 'miner-farmer' landscape.
-Tourism is now the other major industry in the North Pennines, along with quarrying, forestry; grouse moor management and nature conservation activities to restore peatlands and native woodlands. - 1.1.4 This first appraisal and management plan for Alston Conservation Area includes a description and assessment of the area's special interest and condition, along with a plan and guidance for conserving and enhancing the historic environment. - 1.1.5 This character appraisal is being subject to wide public consultation before being considered for final approval and adoption by the Council.
+Tourism is now the other major industry in the North Pennines, along with quarrying, forestry; grouse moor management and nature conservation activities to restore peatlands and native woodlands.

+- 1.1.4 This first appraisal and management plan for Alston Conservation Area includes an assessment of the area's special interest and condition, along with a plan and guidance for conserving and enhancing the historic environment. - 1.1.5 This character appraisal has been subject to a wide public consultation during the period of 31 October to 12 December 2022.
+It was then considered for final approval and adoption by Eden District Council.
+A separate consultation report outlining the types and outcomes of the consultation is available.